 In the general public you can see people frequently consider how to space things in a square, rather than a landscape or portrait.
 And the overlap online photos have with Polaroid, is very visible on Pinterest, where many boards mix both Polaroid and Instagram inspiration.

 Whilst not everyone is a fan, I’m inspired to see the mass adaptation.
-Read more about how this influenced my design.

 Take a Minute

 One of the things people remark to me about Polaroid, is that it’s too expensive to be worth it.
 It sure is, easily two Euros per photo.
 But it makes you reconsider what you photograph, makes you pause.